 - Continuously detecting configuration changes through AWS Config rules (for detective guardrails)

-Mandatory & Optional Guardrails
+Mandatory and Optional Guardrails

 AWS Control Tower offers a curated set of guardrails based on AWS best practices and common customer policies for governance.
 You can automatically leverage mandatory guardrails as part of your landing zone setup.
 Some examples of mandatory guardrails include: